sourcegraph/cody/vscode/e2e/README.md

 which limits access to Node.js APIs.
 In contrast, VSCode Server runs actual for-realsies VSCode with only the UI displayed in a normal browser.
 This allows Cody to run in a proper Node.js extension host with full API access.
-This approach is functionally equivalen to running the VSCode electron application.
+This approach is functionally equivalent to running the VSCode Electron application.
-But with significantly less overhead and the magic ability to run in headless mode 🔥.
+However with significantly reduced performance overhead as well as the fantastic ability to to run in headless mode 🔥.

 #### 2.3 MitM Server / PollyJS